Skip to main content

 Timber Transport Forum

-The Timber Transport Forum is a partnership organisation that promotes voluntary measures to improve timber transport.
+The STTF programme works in close partnership with, and is supported by, the Timber Transport Forum (TTF).
+The TTF is a partnership organisation that promotes voluntary measures to improve timber transport.

 Like Scottish Forestry, the TTF seeks to minimise the impact of timber transport on: